 For hunters, this creates some of the best waterfowl opportunities in Canada.
 A liberal daily bag limit of five geese reflects the abundance of these birds and places like the Cavendish region are legendary for their high yield of waterfowl.
 While a sudden change in wind or the unpredictable whims of a lead bird can leave you empty handed, the chances of bagging your limit are high, especially if you employ the services of a local outfitter.

 Bison were initially introduced to the Yukon in the 1980s and from an initial population of 170, these animals’ numbers have grown to close 1,500.
 In order to manage this growing population, bison hunting is actively encouraged by the government.
 Bison tags are easy to get and there are both fall and winter hunting seasons.

 Dall’s sheep are nimble and elusive creatures, often found on steep mountainsides where they feed on grasses and sedges out of the range of predators.
 Adult rams can weigh up to 100 kg (220 lb), and both rams and ewes sport a distinct pair of curved horns.
 In the Northwest Territories, most hunting for Dall’s Sheep occurs in the Mackenzie Mountains, but there is also a concentration of the animals further north in the Richardson Mountains.
 The animals can often be found in groups of three to ten individuals.

 Photo by Doug Lindstrand

-A hunt for Dall’s sheep usually consist of a helicopter flight into a basecamp, followed by a hike or horseback ride into sheep territory.
+A hunt for Dall’s sheep usually consists of a helicopter flight into a basecamp, followed by a hike or horseback ride into sheep territory.
 The hunting season lasts from July 15th to October 31st, with a limit of one adult male sheep per hunter.
-And with the help of a local outfitter, your chances of success are quite high, provided you don’t mind the grunt in to these majestic animals’ mountainous range.
+And with the help of a local outfitter, your chances of success are quite high, provided you don’t mind the grunt into these majestic animals’ mountainous range.